Bridging Earth and Space: A Survey on HAPS for Non-Terrestrial Networks: HAPS Technologies

+Alam~\textit{et al.}~\cite{alam2023throughput} studied load balancing as a joint radio resource management problem—covering bandwidth allocation, \ac{UE} association, and power control—in an integrated \ac{TN}-\ac{NTN} rural downlink network with multiple macro \acp{TBS} and \ac{LEO} satellites.
+The proposed framework maximized the sum of log throughput across all \acp{UE}, improving overall network capacity.
 The framework tackled the optimization sequentially—first user association and bandwidth allocation under fixed power, then transmit power with the first two fixed.
 Simulations showed notable throughput gains over the maximum \ac{RSRP} baseline and confirmed that integrating \acp{TN} and \acp{NTN} in rural areas can greatly reduce out-of-coverage \acp{UE}.

-In~\cite{alam2024ontherole}, a framework for bandwidth allocation, user association, and power control was proposed to balance capacity and energy consumption by adapting to traffic conditions.
-The approach improved mean throughput during high-traffic periods and reduced power consumption during low-traffic periods.
+In their subsequent study~\cite{alam2024ontherole}, the authors proposed a framework for bandwidth allocation, user association, and power control that can balance network capacity and energy consumption based on the current traffic conditions.
+By adapting the network behavior according to traffic demands, this approach significantly enhances mean network throughput during high-traffic periods and reduces power consumption during low-traffic periods.

-Based on the reviewed studies, user association in \acp{SAGIN} with \ac{HAPS}-mounted \acp{BS} integrated with \acp{TN} still requires further research.
-Future work should address scenarios with a realistically large number of mobile ground and aerial \acp{UE}, while accounting for practical constraints from interference management and load balancing.
+Based on the reviewed studies, we can conclude that user association in \acp{SAGIN} that incorporate \ac{HAPS}-mounted \acp{BS} and are fully integrated with \acp{TN}, still requires further research.
+It is particularly important to consider scenarios involving a realistically sufficient number of mobile ground and aerial \acp{UE}.
+Additionally, there is a need to investigate the user association challenge under the practical constraints imposed by interference management solutions and load balancing.